We may earn money or products from the companies mentioned in this post.

-Wandering around the picture-perfect King’s Garden and Rosenborg Castle, and along the colourful houses and idyllic snow-covered boats in Nyhavn was one of the best winter experiences we’ve had.
-But our favourite spot in Copenhagen is definitely the Tivoli Gardens.
+Wandering around the picture-perfect King’s Garden and Rosenborg Castle, and along the colorful houses and idyllic snow-covered boats in Nyhavn was one of the best winter experiences we’ve had.
+But our favorite spot in Copenhagen is definitely the Tivoli Gardens.
 This second-oldest amusement park in the world looks like a 19th century Nordic fairy tale land, and is the most romantic and magical place to experience a perfect winter wonderland!

 Read more about winter at Copenhagen’s Tivoli Gardens.

 High Tatras, Slovakia

 The High Tatras, a mountain range that’s also a national park, is Slovakia‘s pride and joy, dubbed the Slovak Alps.
 While hiking and rock climbing are quite popular during the summer in this north-Carpathian mountain range, it’s the winter that turns the Tatras into a wonderland.